 Undersoul: Jay DeFeo features unique photographs, photo collages, photocopies, drawings, and paintings from the 1970s and 1980s that track the artist’s visual vocabulary across media and subject matter.

 A full color illustrated catalogue was published in conjunction with the exhibition.
-Presenting new scholarship and previously unpublished works from The Jay DeFeo Foundation, the catalogue will feature an essay by Lauren Schell Dickens, curator.
+Presenting new scholarship and previously unpublished works from The Jay DeFeo Foundation, the catalogue features an essay by Lauren Schell Dickens, curator.

 Jay DeFeo (1929-1989) was born in Hanover, New Hampshire and grew up in the San Francisco Bay Area, where she lived in San Francisco and San José.
 She received her BA in 1950 and MA in 1951 from the University of California, Berkeley.
 DeFeo was a pivotal figure in the historic Beat community of artists, poets, and jazz musicians in San Francisco.
 She worked with unorthodox materials to explore the broadest definitions of sculpture, drawing, collage, and painting.
 DeFeo’s first major solo exhibition was held at the Dilexi Gallery, San Francisco in 1959 and she was included in Dorothy Miller’s historic exhibition Sixteen Americans at the Museum of Modern Art, New York the same year.
 She completed her seminal work The Rose in 1966.
 Throughout her career, DeFeo taught at San Francisco Arts Institute; California College of the Arts, Oakland; and Mills College, Oakland, where she was tenured faculty from 1981–1989.
 Her work has been featured in numerous museum exhibitions, including a major retrospective organized by the Whitney Museum of American Art, New York in 2012.